Lulumahu Falls hike – Oahu

 The Lulumahu Falls hike, located just off the Pali Highway on Oahu, is relatively short – but it packs a punch.

-This hike, which in the end becomes more of a “scramble,” is not an official, registered trail.
+This hike, which in the end becomes more of a “scramble,” was not an official, registered trail.
+After we first tried it, the State enacted and enforced a permit application process for Lulumahu hiking.

-Consequently, the trail itself not maintained and there are no signs telling you where to go.
-But this is what makes the destination all the more adventuresome!
+Consequently, the trail itself was not maintained and there were no signs telling you where to go.
+But perhaps this is what makes the destination all the more adventuresome to hikers!

 Thanks to directions from Camille C on Yelp (which we’ve adapted and posted below) and advice from several different people we encountered on the way, we eventually found our way to the falls.